nat-nat33/data-file-converter/README.md

 #### Creating scripts:
 - The only two libraries I needed for this project were the python csv library and json library.
 - The difficulty in generating the scripts came with formatting the output.
 Using built in methods and trial and error, I was able to create the format I wanted.
+- For the `json` formatted file, it's actually an array of json objects.
+The script I created generated a json object for each school reported on.
+- For the `xml` formatted file, each row represents each school.

 ### Conclusion
+After reviewing and analyzing the data generated, I came to the conclusion that the best format for accessing and storing this particular data would be in json format.
+In this format we can create nested objects for the categories and gropus of data within each school record.